Step Up to the Plate: Finding Success With ADHD

-Why do some adults with attention deficit hyperactivity disorder (ADHD) succeed – jobs, relationships, life – and others don’t?
+Why do some adults with attention deficit disorder (ADHD or ADD) succeed — jobs, relationships, life — and others don’t?
 Winners face challenges head-on, take smart risks, get help if needed, and plan for good fortune.

 I have a friend who struggled for years before being diagnosed with ADHD.
 Despite her challenges, she managed to build a coaching practice and create a popular adult ADHD support group.
 What made her successful?
 She actively pursued what was interesting and important to her.

 In fact, that was why we met.
 After hearing me talk at an ADHD conference, she asked for my business card and e-mailed me questions about how she could meet her goals.
 She sought out people who knew things that she wanted to know rather than stubbornly trying to figure everything out herself.

 It’s human nature to avoid situations that make us uncomfortable or tend not to go well.
 Sometimes, though, the smarter choice is to move ahead rather than try to sidestep the problem.
 If you’re looking for a new job, after a string of rejections from employers, don’t waste your time by checking out your friends’ Facebook profiles.

 When you try to talk yourself into action, remind yourself of the intended goal.
 Better yet, don’t even put yourself into those time-wasting situations.
 It’s easier not to pull up Facebook than it is to stop after one minute.
 (If you waste too much time on certain websites, download LeechBlock or StayFocusd, which you can program to limit your time on them.)

 [Get This Free Handout: Manage Your Time at Work]